I'm Losing Weight and Have No Appetite

 When to Worry

 Everyday factors can contribute to a decreased appetite and unintentional weight loss.
-You may be more busy than usual, or under more stress at work or at home.
-Perhaps you have been skipping meals more often than you thought you were.
-A mild illness such as a cold can cause a loss of both appetite and pounds.
+You may be busier than usual, or under more stress at work or at home.
+Perhaps you've been skipping meals more often than you thought you were.
+A common illness such as a cold, sore throat or the flu can cause a temporary loss of both appetite and pounds.
 Whatever the cause, the time to be concerned about unexpected weight loss is when you unintentionally drop 10 lbs. or more, or if you lose 5 percent or more of your overall body weight.

 Causes You Can Correct

-There are causes of appetite and weight loss that, while out of your control, you can pinpoint with some evaluation of your current circumstances.
-For example, if you are feeling more nervous, stressed or tense than usual, this is likely contributing to your lack of appetite.
+In some cases, you can easily pinpoint the reasons for your loss of appetite and weight loss.
+For example, if you're feeling more nervous, stressed or tense than usual, this is likely contributing to your lack of appetite.
 If you have recently experienced the loss of a loved one, or you are having difficulties in one or more of your relationships, you may also notice a decreased appetite and eventual weight loss.
 As difficult as these types of issues may seem, their effects are generally transient, and you can expect your symptoms to resolve over time.
 However, if the symptoms go on long enough that you begin to lose too much weight, it is best to discuss the symptoms with your doctor.

 Causes Your Doctor Should Evaluate

-If you are not experiencing general life issues that could be contributing to your appetite and weight loss, and you are unintentionally losing too much weight, make an appointment to discuss the issue with your doctor.
-There are many underlying disorders for which appetite suppression or unintentional weight loss are common symptoms.
+If you're not experiencing general life issues that could be contributing to your appetite and weight loss, and you're unintentionally losing too much weight, make an appointment to discuss the issue with your doctor.
+Many underlying disorders can cause appetite suppression or unintentional weight loss.
 Such conditions include gastrointestinal diseases like Crohn's disease, celiac disease and irritable bowel syndrome.
-A dysfunction of your endocrine system resulting in diseases such as diabetes and disorders of your thyroid and adrenal glands, can also cause appetite changes and weight loss.
+A dysfunction of your endocrine system resulting in diseases such as diabetes and disorders of your thyroid and adrenal glands can also cause appetite changes and weight loss.
 Your symptoms can also be the first sign of a disorder as severe as cancer.
-It is therefore important not to let your unexplained symptoms go for an extended period of time without evaluation by your doctor.
+Don't let your unexplained symptoms go for an extended period of time without evaluation by your doctor.

 Your Doctor's Visit